-I’m Terry McGlynn, a Professor of Biology at Cal State Dominguez Hills.
-I’m a tropical biologist, and research in my lab emphasizes experimental natural history of ants.
+My research involves the experimental natural history of ants, urban ecology, community science, and thermal ecology.
 When a mystery of nature grows to be too enticing, we pursue the answers.
-Some of these questions are: Why do so many species of ants move their nests around?
+Some of these questions have been: Why do so many species of ants move their nests around?
 How is it that some ant colonies allow thieves to steal food from them without putting up a fight?
 How is it that slight changes in light, or in trampling of the ground, can cause huge changes in ant biodiversity?
 How do strobe ants strobe, and why do they bother?

-At CSU Dominguez Hills, we have a few thousand students, nearly all of whom are commuters, and many of whom are taking classes part-time.
+At CSU Dominguez Hills, we have over fifteen thousand students, about 70% of whom are first-generation college students.
+They nearly all are commuters, and many are working 20-40 hours per week.
 We’re officially a Minority-Serving and Hispanic-Serving Institution.
-Many, and perhaps most, of my students are the first in their families to go to college.
 In the research community, our university is definitely a Small Pond.
-We have a base teaching load of four full lecture courses per semester.
+Our base teaching load is four full lecture courses per semester.
 This could also be two lectures and three lab sections, or perhaps six lab sections.
 Many of us creatively find ways to reassign our time to other activities.